 It was quite difficult finding the right size cushions for our custom built garden sofa.
 This is something worth bearing in mind when designing your own sofa.
 Check what size cushions are available on the market and design the length and depth around these.

-We were quoted over £900 for some custom made cushions which was a bit beyond our budget right now.
+We were quoted over £900 for some custom-made cushions, which was a bit beyond our budget right now.
 Instead, we found some cheaper ones on eBay which are almost a perfect fit.
 Which was lucky.
 Here is the listing if you are interested: Garden sofa cushions eBay

 - Evolution mitre saw 210mm

-- 80 tooth cross cut blade for the mitre saw
+- 80 tooth cross cut blade

 - Dewalt Jigsaw